 George Town as a Street Artist’s Haven

-Interspersed between these murals, you’ll be able to sample another type of art: the local street food.
+Interspersed between these Penang wall arts, you’ll be able to sample another type of art: the local street food.
 Behind the food carts, you’ll likely find more images.
 This time they are by an unknown artist, someone who is trying to make a name for themselves in an increasingly busy scene.

 Another artist to look out for is Louis Gan, whose murals represent his own childhood experiences in the city.
 For many of the artists, these expressions aren’t just for the purpose of art, they are in order to remember the history of the city.
-And the street art and graffiti scene are only encouraged in the city.
-If you happen by the youth park in the Penang Municipal Park, you’ll notice that almost every surface is covered in some form of art.
+And the Penang street art and graffiti scene are only encouraged in the city.
+If you happen to pass by the youth park in the Penang Municipal Park, you’ll notice that almost every surface is covered in some form of art.
 This is an effort to get youth interested in art.
-The images on show here are unique and

 As time continues to pass, more and more artists are flocking to George Town – and Penang as a whole – to leave their mark on the city.
 Each time you visit, the city will have more to offer and more vibrancy than the last time you were there.

-For anyone interested in the street art which Penang has to offer, it’s recommended that you start at Jalan Muntri and then work your way through George Town in a general ‘turn right, then left’ fashion, until you reach the Chew Jetty.
+For anyone interested in the Georgetown street art, here’s the Penang street art map to guide you.
+It’s recommended that you start at Jalan Muntri and then work your way through George Town in a general ‘turn right, then left’ fashion, until you reach the Chew Jetty.
 Don’t miss Lebuh Pantai, where a surprise waits for you in plain sight.